Advancing Research on Unconscious Priming: When can Scientists Claim an Indirect Task Advantage?

 The study reported four experiments.
 In E1, there were multiple direct task measures from which we chose the one that fit our model assumptions of a neutral criterion (the identification rate is not comparable by our method).
 Also in E1, we chose not to consider sub-analyses of the indirect effects because they are essentially repetitions of the same comparison.
 In E2, we did not consider the non-target set condition and in E3 we did not consider the error rate analysis as they were NIE.
 In E1-E3, trials with neutral primes were not considered for calculating the priming effect.

-SR: ``The identification rate for the prime numbers was 2.2\% (the chance level is 6.25\% as each prime is presented four times in the 64 test trials).
+Standard Reasoning: ``The identification rate for the prime numbers was 2.2\% (the chance level is 6.25\% as each prime is presented four times in the 64 test trials).
 Thus, the primes were indeed unidentifiable, as is usually found under the experimental conditions that we adopted (Damian, 2001; Dehaene et al., 1998; Koechlin et al., 1999; Naccache \& Dehaene, 2001)'' (p.~230).

 The study reports five experiments.
-Only Experiments 3 and 5 are considered to be evidence for unconscious priming.
-Experiment 3 suffers severely from RTM and therefore not reanalyzed.
+Only Experiments~3 and~5 are considered to be evidence for unconscious priming.
+Experiment~3 suffers severely from regression to the mean and is therefore not reanalyzed.

-SR: ``We might assume that performance at chance level indexes absence of all conscious information.
+Standard Reasoning: ``We might assume that performance at chance level indexes absence of all conscious information.
 This assumption was made in a number of studies (e.g., Dehaene et al., 1998; Klotz \& Neumann, 1999; Neumann \& Klotz, 1994; Vorberg et al., in press).
 In the present study, evidence for priming without awareness comes from Experiment 3 and Experiment 5, in which participants showed substantial non-motor priming effects although they could not discriminate primes better than chance'' (p.~184)

 The study reports two experiments.
-For the direct tasks in both experiments, the authors additionally conducted the Greenwald method which has been criticized before \cite{Klauer_etal_98_comment,Merikle_Reingold_98}.
+For the direct tasks in both experiments, the authors additionally conducted the Greenwald method \cite{Greenwald_etal_96,Draine_Greenwald_98} which, however, has been criticized before \cite{Dosher_98,Klauer_etal_98_comment,Miller_00,Merikle_Reingold_98}.
 Therefore, we only considered typical results as in all other studies.
 We considered only the main congruency effects on RT and no further subanalyses because the reported direct task would not have been comparable.
+In both experiments, an old and a new stimulus set were used.
+In E1, we only reanalyzed the RT effect based on the old stimulus set because the direct task sensitivity was estimated only for the old set.
+In E2, we reanalyzed the RT effect for the mixed, both new and old, stimulus set because the direct task sensitivity was estimated for this mixed set, too.

-SR: ``In this task, subjects performed at chance level, while priming effects were replicated.
+Standard Reasoning: ``In this task, subjects performed at chance level, while priming effects were replicated.
 This study provides strong evidence for the unconscious nature of our semantic priming effects'' (p.~227).

 The study reported three experiments.
 We did not consider the subanalyses for cued trials as the standard reasoning only related to the congruency effects.
 Note that we only counted the number of ``critical'' trials which were used in their analysis.